inguardians/zigbee_tools/README.md

 zigbee_tools
 ============

-A few ZigBee Tools to compliment KillerBee.
+A few ZigBee Tools to compliment KillerBee and learn the use of zbscapy.
 These tools leverage the KillerBee and Scapy-Com ZigBee Layer tools and functions.
+These tools are mainly examples of how to interact with different packet layers and fields while also, hopefully, providing some useful new functionality.<br><br>
+Check out the [zigbee_tools Wiki Pages](https://github.com/inguardians/zigbee_tools/wiki) for tutorials on installing, setting up, and using zbscapy.

 ## LAYER_identifier.py
 The Layer Identifier tool is designed to determine the different layers in a ZigBee packet.
 It will print a summary of each ZigBee packet and then print the different layers found in that packet.
 If the packet has encrypted layers and a key is provided the encrypted layers will be decrypted and the internal layers parsed.